erperejildo/ANDigital/README.md

 ## Build & development

 Download this repository and run `npm install && bower install`.
-After installations run `grunt build` for building and `grunt serve` for preview.<br>
+After installations run `grunt build` for building and `grunt serve` to run server with Livereload.<br>
-You can also test the app on your Android device runing `cordova run android` (IOS is availabe as well but not tested) or create an apk running `cordova build`.
-You apk will be created in `platforms\android\build\outputs\apk\android-debug.apk` (before Cordova commands you'd need to run `grunt build`).
+You can also test the app on your Android device (IOS is availabe as well but not tested) connecting it by USB and runing `cordova run android` or create an apk running `cordova build`.
+You apk will be created in `platforms\android\build\outputs\apk\android-debug.apk` (before Cordova commands you will need to run `grunt build`).

 You can also see a deployed example here:<br>
 http://rodriguezdaniel.com/apps/ANDigital/